 One thing that is essential to a healthy pond is to keep the water moving.
 Whether you are running it through a mechanical filter or relying on water weeds to do the filtration for you, the water needs to be pumped around constantly.
 You may want to look into the possibility of having a solar-powered pump if you have a suitable location.

 Movement is also essential to the aeration of the water, on which most of the plant and animal life in the pond depends.
 A waterfall is a natural looking way to get oxygen into the water but involves very careful design to get it right.
-An alternative is to have a fixed or which looks good and has a pleasing sound.
+An alternative is to have a fixed or floating pond fountain which looks good and has a pleasing sound.
 Fountains also make the pond less attractive to algae and breeding insects.

 When you are thinking about the fountain or waterfall, consider installing a variable power pump so that you can adapt its flow to the seasons or to your own special occasions.
 Also, consider any lighting you have in mind to make the most of the fountain’s effect.